 - The consequence for misconduct (copying or colluding) may include a 'Not Achieved' being awarded for the assessment and there being no further assessment opportunity for the standard/s.
-There will also be a consequence for any student found guilty of assisting someone to cheat. - If a student's behaviour is disruptive to others during an assessment they may be transferred.
+There can be the same consequence for any student found guilty of assisting someone to cheat. i.e. a Not Achieved being awarded and no second assessment opportunity. - If a student's behaviour is disruptive to others during an assessment they may be transferred.
 If this happens it is likely that the student will not be given the opportunity to complete the assessment or have another assessment opportunity.